microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 The Unity Package Mananger uses a [manifest file](https://docs.unity3d.com/Manual/upm-manifestPkg.html) (manifest.json) to determine which packages to install and the registries (servers) from which they can be installed.

 > [!Note]
-> As of version 2.5.0 of the MRTK, initial registration of the server and packages is a per-project, manual procedure, please read the following sections for detailed instructions.
+> As of version 2.5.0 of the MRTK, initial registration of the server and packages is a per-project, manual procedure.
+Please read the following sections for detailed instructions.

 ### Registering the Mixed Reality component server